babylonchain/covenant-signer/docs/deployment.md

 Offline Wallet:
 - An instance with at least 4G RAM and 2 vCPUs is expected
-- At least 10G of persistent storage should available for the BTC Wallet
+- At least 10G of persistent storage should be available for the BTC Wallet

 Full Node:
 - An instance with at least 4G RAM and 2 vCPUs is expected